Matsuuu/custom-elements-language-server/README.md

 > **Warning**
 > This repository / project is still extremely Work In Progress.
 Rapid changes and refactors are going to happen

+## TODO

+- Scan CEM manifest and feed it into the html-template-literal-tssserver-plugin
+- Find a way to get declaration / references working with html literaly stuff
+- ?

 ## The Goal